raymondwcs/docker/comps381f/README.md

 # COMPS381F - Container Virtualization Using Docker
 ## Introduction
-This tutorial shows you how to run an express.js server, which requires an older version of Node (version 4), using container virtualization.
+This tutorial demonstrates how you run an express.js server, which requires an older version of Node (version 4), using container virtualization.

 ## Steps
 1. Run `server.js`.
 Make a note of the version of Node being used.